 To apply for official acceptance as a degree-seeking student, submit the following application materials to the Office of Graduate Admission:

-- official test scores from the Miller Analogies Test (MAT) or the Graduate Record Exam (GRE).
-The MAT is offered here at Xavier.
-For information about registering for the MAT, please call 513-745-3531.
+- Official test scores from the Graduate Record Exam (GRE).
 If you have previously taken the GRE and want to have your scores sent to Xavier, please contact GRE at 1-888-GRE-SCORE.